venomlab/django-hexdi/README.md

 HEXDI_STRATEGY = 'djhexdi.strategy.Static'
 ```

-Use the special setting to provide dotted path of modules where implementations contained:
+Use the special setting to provide dotted path of modules where bindings are presented:

 ```python
 HEXDI_MODULES_LIST = [